featbit/featbit/README.md

 <br/>

-**FeatBit** provides a holistic framework for Feature Flag-driven development, A/B testing, and experimentation, enabling teams to use flags on a massive scale across various use cases.
-FeatBit empowers all teams:
+**FeatBit** provides a feature management platform that empowers all team to deliver, control, experiment with, and monetize their software.
+It enables teams to use feature flags on a massive scale across various use cases, such as:

 -	Reduce delivery risk by progressively releasing features to targeting users without redeployment.